Welcome to today's edition of the Rush 24-7 podcast.

 Same thing will happen over there in Iraq if we pull out, and nobody seems to care.

-In addition to the mass murder that will occur over there, can you imagine the flexed muscles that Al Qaeda around the world will feel at having defeated the great Satan?
+In addition to the mass murder that will occur over there, can you imagine the flexed muscles that al-Qaeda around the world will feel at having defeated the great Satan?

 What do these people think?

-That oceans are gonna are gonna stop them?
+That oceans are going to stop them?

-And they have browbeat the American people with news and then the so-called polls that uh they do after managing a month's worth of news, the polls reflect how rotten it is.
+And they have browbeat the American people with news and then the so-called polls that they do after managing a month's worth of news.

-People end up who live and die by polls think the American people want out of there, and yet every resolution to get us out of there has had to be purchased with pork.
+People end up who live and die by polls think the American people want out of there.

 It isn't the case.